zupta/slate/source/includes/_recommend.md

 item | character | item that you wish to send invoice_value | double | invoice value of the shipment delivery_type | character | FORWARD/RVP
+additional | JSON object | custom parameters in the API request

 ###Optional Fields